tseccull/spectools/README.md

 turbulence to be averaged out.
 This should mitigate the effects of slit losses on the stacked spectrum provided enough frames are stacked to sum the total integration time up to > 5 s.
 Even longer total integration times should give better results.
+Uncertainties of each stacked spectrum are summed in quadrature.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)\
 Supported Instruments: [SpeX](https://irtfweb.ifa.hawaii.edu/~spex/index.html)